learn-co-curriculum/sql-database-basics/README.md

 Let's break down the above code:

-1. Use the `CREATE TABLE` command to create a new table called "cats"
+1. Use the `CREATE TABLE` command to create a new table called "cats".
 2. Include a list of column names along with the type of data they will be storing. `TEXT` means we'll be storing plain old text, `INTEGER` means we'll store a number.
 Note that the use of capitalization is arbitrary, but it is a